 Not unless you have a license from TSP to do so; TSP does not generally provide these licenses to those who are not part of our Social Thinking Training and Speakers' Collaborative (STTSC).
-The Social Thinking trademark-and all of our trademarks-gives us exclusive ownership of these names, which includes us using a trademarked name in any other font/size/color, etc. as "social thinking" or "SOCIAL THINKING," etc. The same holds true to other trademarks we own: Superflex, The Unthinkables, The Thinkables.
-Leah Kuypers, author of The Zones of Regulation®, has a trademark on that name.
-Using our name or logo suggests an affiliation, endorsement, or other contractual working relationship and thus, you cannot use our trademarks or logo in the name of your business.
+The Social Thinking trademark-and all of our trademarks-gives us exclusive ownership of these names.
+The same holds true to other trademarks we own: Superflex, The Unthinkables, The Thinkables.
+Using our name or logo suggests an affiliation, endorsement, or other contractual working relationship and, thus, you cannot use our trademarks or logo in the name of your business.

-Can I use Social Thinking trademarks or the names of frameworks as part of the name of my program or service?
+Can I use Social Thinking trademarks or the names of frameworks as part of the name/title of my program or service?